 Some advice to help optimize your resume for ATS application includes:

-1. Use a version of the resume that is easy to read (some systems can not read PDFs for example).
-It is recommended you use a plainly formatted version of your resume (no tables, charts, or graphics) because all formatting will be stripped.
-ATS looks only at content, therefore no graphics will be ‘seen’ and it is best to use traditional headers in clearly defined sections (Work Experience, Education) so the system can locate key details.
+1. Use a version of the resume that is easy to read.
+It is recommended you use a .docx format that is optimized for the system (read more in Overcoming ATS Resume Myths).
+ATS looks primarily at content, therefore there is a strong likelihood that any graphics will not be ‘seen’, so ensure you translate image/graphic/chart information into the body of the file.
+It is also best to use traditional headers in clearly defined sections (Work Experience, Education) so the system can locate key details.
 The length of the resume also does not matter in an ATS.

 2. Populate your resume with keywords from the targeted job posting.
 This means customizing each application to address the reader’s needs.
 However, don’t just stuff your resume full of keywords – the system will be searching for keywords used in proper context.
 Good content is still very important.
 Remember, once the resume makes it through the system an actual person will read it and the employer will be searching for clear skill demonstration – proof of skill – not just fluff.

-3. Always follow the instructions of each individual job site when applying for positions, and supply a version that is compatible with ATS: consider using a .txt resume or an unformatted Word doc.
-Almost all ATS systems can read Word files.
-The unformatted Word file is ‘the best of both worlds’ because it is both ATS-friendly and eye-friendly (once it makes it through the system an actual person will likely review it).
+3. Always follow the instructions of each individual job site when applying for positions, and supply a version that is compatible with ATS: consider using a .txt resume or an ATS-optimized .docx file.
+Almost all ATS systems can read .docx Word files and some systems can read PDFs.
+The optimized Word file is ‘the best of both worlds’ because it is both ATS-friendly and eye-friendly (once it makes it through the system an actual person will likely review it).

-Look for more of my featured tips in this Globe and Mail article “Frustrated by the Modern Job Hunt?
+- Look for my featured tips in this Globe and Mail article: “Frustrated by the Modern Job Hunt?
 Learn How to Beat the Bots”.